 - 2 eggs

-- In a large mixing bowl combine cornmeal, flour, rosemary, baking powder, and salt.
-Stir to combine.
+- In a large mixing bowl, whisk together cornmeal, flour, rosemary, baking powder, and salt.

-- In a separate, small mixing bowl, stir together creamed corn, melted butter, and eggs.
-Make sure the eggs are fully integrated into the mixture.
+- In a separate, small mixing bowl, whisk together creamed corn, melted butter, eggs, and milk.

-- Heat a large cast iron skillet (10-12″) on the stovetop over high heat.
-Add the remaining tablespoon of butter to the skillet and heat until butter has melted and begun to bubble, but not brown.
+- Use oven mitts to remove the cast iron skillet from the oven.
+Add the remaining tablespoon of butter to the hot skillet and swirl it around until butter has melted.

-- Carefully transfer skillet to 400 degree oven.
-Bake for 20-30 minutes until top is very lightly browned and a cake tester inserted into the center of the cornbread comes out clean.
+- Bake at 400° F for 20-30 minutes, until the top is lightly browned and a cake tester inserted into the center of the cornbread comes out clean.

 - Let cornbread cool for 5-10 minutes, then slice and serve with butter, honey, or apple butter.
 (The skillet will be HOT – don’t forget to use potholders!)

-Adapted from Dutch Oven Rosemary Sea Salt Cornbread with Hard Cider Butter from Emma Frisch’s new cookbook, Feast By Firelight, out today!
+Adapted from Emma Frisch’s Rosemary Sea Salt Cornbread with Hard Cider Butter recipe in Feast By Firelight!